IT-trials/IT-trials.github.io/_posts/2017-05-17-set-powershell-as-default-shell-for-server-core.markdown

     SELECT * FROM Win32_OperatingSystem WHERE ProductType = 2 OR ProductType = 3

 ## Pitfalls:
+-  When testing for unwanted outcomes on a Server 2008 and 2016 edition with a gui, the key was ignored when running Alternate Shell from Safe Mode.
+This is fine but shows a limit to the extent of this particular key.
 -  The AlternateShell key may not be effective on older servers.
-When testing for unwanted outcomes on a Server 2008 edition with a gui, the key was ignored when running Alternate Shell from Safe Mode.
-Also the hive was not originally present and therefore unlikely to be queried in any case.
+I haven't tested on anything older the 2012R2.
+The hive was not originally present on older instances and therefore unlikely to be queried.
 ![]({{ site.github.url }}/assets/images/17/safeMode.jpg)